mclane-company/hxhawki-swaggerhub-automation/products/Human Captial Mgmt/tsd-vendavo-users-sys-api-v1.md

 Vendavo provides configure, price, and quote capabilities for channel customers via their cloud-based applications.
-This system API will focus on the specific nuances associated with the Vendavo API’s related to Mclane users of their cloud based system.
+This system API will focus on the specific nuances associated with the Vendavo API’s related to McLane users of their cloud based system.

 ## Functional Design